-- Communicate among all level of health authorities involved. - Reinforce their knowledge, ability, skills and performances. ii. - Update them on investigation process, progress and findings. - Reassure the staff of ongoing confidence in the immunization programme; quality of the vaccine and their services iv. provided - Do not blame health care worker, instead focus on the correction and quality of the IVD program.
+- i.
+Communicate among all level of health authorities involved. - ii.
+Reinforce their knowledge, ability, skills and performances. - iii.
+Update them on investigation process, progress and findings. - iv.
+Reassure the staff of ongoing confidence in the immunization programme; quality of the vaccine and their services provided - v.
+Do not blame health care worker, instead focus on the correction and quality of the IVD program.

-9.5 Communicating with stakeholders
+9.5Communicating with stakeholders